johngrantuk/burnerbot/readme.md

 ## Burner Bot

-Burner Bot is an easy way to transfer xDai inspired by [Burner Wallet](https://github.com/austintgriffith/burner-wallet) and built using [autom8](https://gitlab.com/autom8.network/docs).
+Burner Bot is an easy way to transfer xDai or LEAP (from [LeapDAO](https://leapdao.org/)) inspired by [Burner Wallet](https://github.com/austintgriffith/burner-wallet) and built using [autom8](https://gitlab.com/autom8.network/docs).

 The Burner Bot was made during the The Ethereal Hackathon.
 The aim was to make something like the Burner Wallet which provides a quick and easy way to carry and exchange small amounts of spending-crypto using a mobile browser but in this case it's done on Discord using [autom8](https://gitlab.com/autom8.network/docs) technology.
-Just like the Burner Wallet this version uses xDai Chain for 1:1 with Dai, low gas fees and quick block times.
+Just like the Burner Wallet this version uses xDai Chain for 1:1 with Dai, low gas fees and quick block times but in this version it can also make use of LeapDAOs Plasma chain scaling solution.
+It even demonstrates an example of using their 'spending conditions' to execute smart contract functionality.

 ![Burner Bot](BotScreenShot.png)